 When you purchase from a manufacturer, you’re buying directly from the maker of the product.
 You’ll be able to buy your inventory with the highest possible discounts.
 You might have to go a little deeper when buying from a manufacturer, but knowing you’re getting the best deals usually outweighs how deep you might have to go.

-On the other hand, when you purchase form a wholesale distributor, you’re working with a middle-man who needs to take his cut of the profits.
+On the other hand, when you purchase from a wholesale distributor, you’re working with a middle-man who needs to take his cut of the profits.
 The distributor buys directly from the manufacturer and then marks up the inventory so that he can make a profit.
 Then the distributor offers up these wholesale items to us with smaller minimum orders than the manufacturer requires.

 As you may have guessed by now, my first wholesale order was purchased from a distributor.
 When I got my huge wholesale order processed and sent to Amazon, I immediately began to see some sales come in, but after a short time the competition started to come in (who probably got their inventory from the manufacturer at better prices) and the prices tanked quickly.